saasbook/AV102/transcripts/week4/bugs_and_debugging.md

 stack trace and there's lots of little different bits and pieces and you're not sure ... it would be really good ...
 I guess it's sort of ... good manners ... maybe before ... it's a judgement call ... maybe before going on IM chat and just saying:
-"I have this thing, or can help you with it?"
+"I have this thing", or kinda "Help me with it-"
-... doing the post to StackOverflow, to a topic specific forum ... or in our case the class forum or what have you and then pasting the link into the Skype chat so that's ... you've kind of ... you've sort of showing people, doing people the courtesy of saying rather just asking you to solve my problem; I'm showing you that I've kinda done a fair (amount) of the work to understand what the problem is and provide a context and so on and put that out there and then post the ... and then that's out there and then you post the link into the Skype chat and then maybe nobody's around
+... doing the post to StackOverflow, to a topic specific forum ... or in our case the class forum or what have you and then pasting the link into the Skype chat so that's ... you've kind of ... you've sort of showing people, doing people the courtesy of saying "Rather than just asking you to solve my problem - I'm showing you that I've kinda done a fair (amount) of the work to understand what the problem is and provide a context" and so on and put that out there and then post the ... and then that's out there and then you post the link into the Skype chat and then maybe nobody's around